newtork/newtork.github.io/_posts/2016-12-20-HowTo-enlarge-virtual-drive-vmware.md

 resize2fs /dev/sdb1
 ```

+You should be good to go from now on.

 ### Manual changes

 If you are out of luck, the *virtual machine* or *virtual drive* does not support enlarging or shrinking.
-That's when you need to create a new *virtual drive* of custom size, copy the contents
+The field is grayed out in this case.
+That's when you need to create a new *virtual drive* of custom (bigger) size, copy the data, remount and register it in the file system table.